Cleveland Clinic

 Clinical:

-- Experience the full spectrum of endocrine surgery disease.
+Experience the full spectrum of endocrine surgery disease.

-- Gain expertise in the preoperative evaluation, intraoperative decision-making, and postoperative follow-up of routine and complex endocrine surgical conditions.
+Develop expertise in the preoperative evaluation, intraoperative decision-making, and postoperative follow-up of routine and complex endocrine surgical conditions.

 Academic:

-- Submit research projects to reputable and applicable national and international societies.
+Submit research projects to reputable and applicable national and international societies.

-- Become future teachers of endocrine surgery (see “Distinguished Alumni” section below).
+Become future teachers of endocrine surgery.

 Highlights of the Fellowship: